-This is a short set of questions covers the subject of dignity in the care of the older person from the perspective of your responsibilities and care practices as a team leader, supervisor or manager.
-The purpose of these questions is to provide you with a structure for a personal and private overall assessment of your staff.
+This is a short set of questions covers the subject of dignity in the care of the vulnerable people from the perspective of your responsibilities and care practices as a team leader, supervisor or manager.
+The purpose of these questions is to provide you with a structure for a personal and private overall assessment of your staff or team.

 This Audit Tool has been designed to be part of the Dignity through Action Workshop Resources and assumes you have some knowledge of the 10 'Dignity Challenges', although this is not essential.
-The selected 'questions' have been developed from the findings of a number of studies and reports which have highlighted concerns about providing care with dignity to older people.
+The selected 'questions' have been developed from the findings of a number of studies and reports which have highlighted concerns about providing care with dignity to vulnerable adults.